-16.1 ANNUAL RECERTIFICATIONS
+16.1 ANNUAL/TRIENNIAL RECERTIFICATIONS

-HRHA is required to conduct a reexamination of family income and composition at least annually.
+HRHA is required to conduct a reexamination of family income and composition at least annually or triennially.
 HRHA's procedure for scheduling and completing this certification is as follows:

-- 90 days before the recertification date, HRHA notifies the family in writing to schedule a recertification appointment - All adults in the household must attend the appointment and sign required consent forms - The family must supply all requested information (and supporting documents, as specified) to verify income, assets, expenses, and other factors, including household composition, that may affect the determination of adjusted income - HRHA verifies tenant reported information and recalculates the family's annual and adjusted income, and total tenant payment - HRHA notifies the family and the owner of any changes in rent portion at least 30 days prior to recertification date (the effective date of the change) - If the family fails to provide required information in a timely manner, they waive their right to a 30-day notice prior to an increase in their portion of the rent.
-Decreases in rent portion will not be retroactive. - Changes in income and household composition that are reported as part of the annual recertification and meet the threshold for an interim recertification will be processed as an interim recertification prior to the annual recertification - In general, the effective date of the annual recertification is the family's anniversary date. - HRHA may schedule its recertification prior to the family's anniversary date for administrative purposes; if doing so, HRHA will ensure a 30-day notice - A unit change will reset the recertification date
+- 90 days before the recertification date, HRHA notifies the family in writing to complete the certification process.
+The family can complete the process online through the Authority's RentCafe portal. - All adults in the household must complete the certification process and sign required consent forms - The family must supply all requested information (and supporting documents, as specified) to verify income, assets, expenses, and other factors, including household composition, that may affect the determination of adjusted income - HRHA verifies tenant reported information and recalculates the family's annual and adjusted income, and total tenant payment - HRHA notifies the family and the owner of any changes in rent portion at least 30 days prior to recertification date (the effective date of the change) - If the family fails to provide required information in a timely manner, they waive their right to a 30-day notice prior to an increase in their portion of the rent.
+Decreases in rent portion will not be retroactive. - Changes in income and household composition that are reported as part of the annual recertification and meet the threshold for an interim recertification will be processed as an interim recertification prior to the annual recertification - In general, the effective date of the recertification is the family's anniversary date.

-Families who fail to complete an annual recertification are terminated from the program.
+- HRHA may schedule its recertification prior to the family's anniversary date for administrative purposes; if doing so, HRHA will ensure a 30-day notice - A unit change will reset the recertification date - Families who fail to complete an annual recertification are terminated from the program.